KabukiStarship/KabukiToolkit/kabuki/crabs/readme.md

 ### SEAM_0_0_2

-Develops the Universal Text Printer (UTF), Universal Text Scanner (UTS), and Clock submodules.
+Develops the Universal Text Formatter (UTF), which contains all of the essential tools to print and scan plain-old-data types in UTF-8, UTF-16, and UTF-32, the end-product of the seam is the Clock utilities for printing and scanning timestamps.

 #### Seam Modules